plone/documentation/docs/install/source.md

 We install the Plone backend with {term}`pip`, {term}`mxdev` and other fancy helpers.

-You are probably familiar with a `buildout` Plone installation.
+If you used Plone before, you are probably familiar with a `buildout` Plone installation.
 The installation with `zc.buildout` was the way to go for Plone 5.
-Plone 6 prefers to be installed with {term}`pip`.
+Plone 6 prefers to be installed with {term}`pip`, which is the mainstream package installer for Python.

 (install-source-system-requirements-label)=